Cam Neely: Post-NHL

 In November 1998, Neely attempted a comeback after being out of hockey for two years.
 Neely said this in a 2008 interview about it:

 I wish that my lungs felt as good as my hip.
 If I last four days (of practice) in a row and my hip's barking at me, then that's all she wrote.
 I know how I felt when I had to retire and I know how I'm feeling now.
 It's not really how I want to feel.
 It was fun while I was out there but each day I skated, the pain just kind of lingered a lot longer than I would have liked.
 I was feeling really good and had started getting some different treatment.
 I practiced a few times with the Bruins but after some really hard practices, realized there was just no way I could continue.

 Neely was inducted into the Hockey Hall of Fame in 2005.
 He said "To be honest, I never concerned myself too much with the Hall of Fame, just like I never concerned myself with numbers when I played," he said.
 "I just tried to do my best and work hard.
 Whether I played well or not was another story."

 On September 25, 2007, Neely was appointed vice president of the Boston Bruins, and was named president of the team on June 16, 2010.
 On Wednesday, June 15, 2011, Neely returned to British Columbia as the Bruins faced the Canucks in the first Stanley Cup Finals Game 7 in Bruins history and watched the Bruins win 4–0 to win their first Stanley Cup since 1972, allowing Neely to lift the Cup after it had eluded him as a player.

 Neely also played in the Alumni Game of the 2016 Winter Classic at Gillette Stadium against the Montreal Canadiens Alumni on a Bruins Alumni team including Bourque, Mark Recchi and Terry O'Reilly and coached by, among others, Mike Milbury, Lyndon Byers and Don "Grapes" Cherry.

 Personal life

 Neely was born in Comox, British Columbia and grew up in Maple Ridge, British Columbia.
 Both of his parents died of cancer.
 Neely remains active in the Cam Neely Foundation run in conjunction with Tufts Medical Center, where patients and their families avail themselves of accommodation at the "Neely House" while undergoing cancer treatments.
-After his mother died of cancer in 1987 and his father in 1993, he founded the charity in 1995 and that same year asked Denis Leary if he were interested in orchestrating a Boston-based comedy benefit show, which became the annual Comics Come Home event.
+After his mother died of cancer in 1987 and his father in 1993, he founded the charity in 1995 and that same year asked Denis Leary if he was interested in orchestrating a Boston-based comedy benefit show, which became the annual Comics Come Home event.

 One of Neely's childhood friends is former Major League Baseball (MLB) Hall of Fame right fielder Larry Walker, who himself dreamed of an NHL career as a goaltender.
 Neely and Walker constantly played against one another to sharpen their skills.